 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-: Click here to answer question.
-Please write in a style that you will be comfortable memorizing and speaking aloud.
-Limit length to 30 or fewer words.
+ZeShuo Feng: The research aims to explore TILs' interactions with CRC organoids and assess the therapeutic potential of TIL-based therapy for personalized CRC treatment.

 What are the most recent developments in your field of research?